mem48/geocompr/main.md

 There are three main groups of projection types - conic, cylindrical, and planar.
 In a conic projection the earth surface is projected onto a cone along a single line of tangency or two lines of tangency.
-Distorsions are minimized along the tangency lines and rise with the distance from those lines in this projection.
+Distortions are minimized along the tangency lines and rise with the distance from those lines in this projection.
 Therefore, it is the best suited for maps of mid-latitude areas.
-A cylindrical projeciton maps the surface onto a cylinder.
+A cylindrical projection maps the surface onto a cylinder.
 This projection also could be created by touching the earth's surface along a single line of tangency or two lines of tangency.
-Cylindrical projecitons are the most often used in mapping of thethe entire world.
+Cylindrical projections are the most often used in mapping of the entire world.
 A planar projection projects data onto a flat surface touching the globe at a point or along a line of tangency.
 It is typically used in mapping polar regions.
 <!-- https://en.wikipedia.org/wiki/List_of_map_projections -->